Woman at center of sprawling Minnesota fraud case gets nearly 42-year prison sentence

 · KRGV (NBC 5)

-Aimee Bock, the former leader of the Minnesota nonprofit Feeding Our Future, was sentenced to nearly 42 years in prison for her role in a $250 million fraud scheme that contributed to an immigration crackdown under the Trump administration.
-Bock was convicted of conspiracy, wire fraud, and bribery, despite maintaining her innocence.
+Aimee Bock, the former leader of the Minnesota nonprofit Feeding Our Future, was sentenced to nearly 42 years in prison for her role in a $250 million fraud scheme that contributed to an immigration crackdown during the Trump administration.
+Bock was convicted of conspiracy, wire fraud, and bribery, claiming she was innocent despite the evidence against her.
 Prosecutors described her organization as a 'cash pipeline' for fraudulent claims.
-The case has led to multiple convictions, particularly among the Somali community in Minnesota, and further charges have been filed against others involved in the investigation, including Fahima Mahamud, CEO of a child care center accused of fraud.
+The case has led to multiple convictions within Minnesota's Somali community and ongoing investigations into federal social service spending, including new charges against Fahima Mahamud, CEO of a child care center accused of fraud.

 AI summary · Source: KRGV (NBC 5) →